mkoohafkan/mkoohafkan.github.io/_posts/2020-01-30-generating-networks-from-polylines-with-arcgis.md

 [Extract Multi Values to Points](https://pro.arcgis.com/en/pro-app/tool-reference/spatial-analyst/extract-multi-values-to-points.htm) tool instead.
-One issue to keep in mind is that **using Extract Vaues to Points may reorder your OBJECTIDs**, so do this step *before* you start constructing the edge list.
+One issue to keep in mind is that **using Extract Vaues to Points may reorder your OBJECTIDs**, so do this step *before* you start constructing the edge list (or create a copy of the OBJECTID field first, so that you don't lose the original feature ordering).
 If we want our network to have a spatial reference, we can also attach the coordinates of the vertices with the ArcGIS [Add XY Coordinates](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/add-xy-coordinates.htm)